Virtual data room setup checklist hero.

 • Enterprise VDR platforms (Intralinks, Datasite, Firmex) - built for M&A and complex transactions, very feature-rich, typically priced from $400-$1,000+/month with per-user fees.
 Overkill for most startups.

 Ellty Data Room plan starts at $149/month and includes granular permissions, NDA gating, dynamic watermarking, and restricted visitor access.
 The Data Room Plus plan at $349/month adds group permissions, audit logs, and support for up to 4,000 assets per data room.
-If you're a pre-seed, seed, or growth stage startup, that covers all of what you'll actually need.
+That covers all of what you'll actually need.

-For simpler use cases - sharing a pitch deck with trackable links and seeing who's viewed what - Ellty Standard plan at $69/month includes analytics and data room features.
+For simpler use cases - sharing documents, and pitch decks with trackable links and seeing who's viewed what - Ellty Standard plan at $69/month includes analytics and data room features.
 There's also a free plan for basic document tracking.

 Step 3: Build your folder structure